walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 `suspend` functions, Flow-to-`AsyncSequence` support for wallet events, and Swift-friendly enum/sealed wrappers at the bridge boundary.

+The facade is currently kept as a separate SwiftPM source target instead of bundling the hand-written Swift wrappers into `WalletCore`.
+That keeps the public SDK module small for DocC, symbol graph checks, and host-side SwiftPM tests.
+SKIE Swift code bundling remains a viable future packaging option if the release shape should become a single binary framework that includes both the KMP core and the Swift facade.

 The Compose Multiplatform demo intentionally does not apply this Swift facade.
 Its iOS app hosts Kotlin Compose UI through the generated `sharedUI` framework, which is the right proof path for KMP/Compose integrators.
 SKIE would become